Type Full Name :

 Requesting Access to Government Records Under the New Jersey Open Public Records Act (N.J.S.A.
 47:1A-1 et seq)

-1. All government records are subject to public access under the Open Public Records Act (“OPRA”), unless specifically exempt.
+1. All “government records” as defined in N.J.S.A.
+47:1A-1.1 are subject to public access under the Open Public Records Act (“OPRA”), unless specifically exempt.

-3. Requestors may submit requests anonymously.
-If you elect not to provide a name, address, or telephone number, or other means of contact, the custodian is not required to respond until you reappear before the custodian seeking a response to the original request.
+2. Requestors may submit requests anonymously.
+A request submitted anonymously shall not be considered incomplete.
+N.J.S.A.
+47:1A-5(f).
+If you elect not to identify yourself accurately or provide an accurate address, e-mail address, or telephone number, the custodian is not required to respond until you reappear before the custodian seeking a response to the original request.
+Further, anonymous requestors are prohibited from filing a complaint with either the GRC or the Courts.
+N.J.S.A.
+47:1A-6.

-4. The fees for duplication of a government record are located below.
-We will notify you of any special service charges or other additional charges authorized by the State law or regulation before processing your request.
-Payment shall be made by cash, check or money order.
+3. The fees for duplication of a “government record” in printed form are listed on page 1 of this form.
+The custodian will notify you of any special service charges or other additional charges authorized by State law or regulation before processing your request.
+Payment shall be made by cash, check or money order payable to the responding agency.

-5. You may be charged a 50% or other deposit when a request for copies exceeds $50.00.
+4. You may be charged a prepayment or deposit when a request for copies exceeds $5.00.
 The custodian will contact you and advise you of any deposit requirements.
-Anonymous requests, when permitted, require a deposit of 100% of estimated fees.
 You agree to pay the balance due upon delivery of the records.

-6. Under OPRA, a custodian must deny access to a person who has been convicted of an indictable offense in New Jersey, any other state, or the United States, and who is seeking governmental records containing personal information pertaining to the person's victim or the victim's family.
+5. Under OPRA, a custodian must deny access to a person who has been convicted of an indictable offense in New Jersey, any other state, or the United States, and who is seeking government records containing personal information pertaining to the person’s victim or the victim’s family.
+N.J.S.A.
+47:1A-2.2.
 This includes anonymous requests for said information.

-8. You may be denied access to a government record if you request would substantially disrupt agency operations and the custodian is unable to reach a reasonable solution with you.
+7. You may be denied access to a government record if your request would substantially disrupt agency operations and the custodian is unable to reach a reasonable solution with you.
+N.J.S.A.
+47:1A-5(g).

-9. If the city or town is unable to comply with your request for access to the government record, the custodian will indicate the reasons for denial on the request form and send you a signed and dated copy or other written correspondence.
+8. If the custodian is unable to comply with your request for access to a government record, they will indicate the specific bases for denial on the request form or other written correspondence and send it to you.

-10. Except as otherwise provided by law or by agreement with the requestor, if the agency custodian of records fails to respond to you within seven (7) business days of receiving a request, the failure to respond is a deemed denial of your request.
+9. Except as otherwise provided by law or by agreement with the requester, if the custodian fails to respond to you in writing within seven (7) or fourteen (14) business days of receiving a request, the failure to respond is a deemed denial of your request.
+N.J.S.A.
+47:1A-5(g); N.J.S.A.
+47:1A-5(i).

-11. If your request for access to a government record has been denied or unfilled within the seven (7) business days required by law, you have a right to challenge the decision to deny access.
-At your option, you may either institute a proceeding in the Superior Court of New Jersey or file a complaint with the Government Records Council (GRC) by completing the Denial of Access Complaint Form.
-You may contact the GRC by toll-free telephone at 866-850-0511, by mail at P.O.
-Box 819, Trenton, NJ, 08625, by email at Government.Records@dca.nj.gov, or at their web site at www.state.nj.us/grc.
-The GRC can also answer other questions about the law.
-All questions regarding complaints filed in Superior Court should be directed to the Court Clerk in Essex County.
+10. If your request for access to a government record has been denied or unfilled within the seven (7) or fourteen (14) business days required by law, you have a right to challenge the decision by the responding agency to deny access.
+At your option, you may either: 1) institute a proceeding in the Superior Court of New Jersey; or 2) file a complaint with the Government Records Council (“GRC”) by completing the Denial of Access Complaint Form.
+All questions regarding complaints filed in Superior Court should be directed to the Court Clerk in your County.
+Questions regarding the GRC’s Denial of Access Complaint process can directed to the GRC toll-free telephone at 866-850-0511, by mail at PO Box 819, Trenton, NJ, 08625, by e-mail at Government.Records@dca.nj.gov, or at their web site at www.state.nj.us/grc.
+The Council can answer general inquiries about OPRA.

 YOUR REQUEST FOR RECORDS CAN BE DENIED FOR THE FOLLOWING REASON(S):